natalieagus/50033/_posts/2021-01-07-unityformidlifes.md

 	- Generating Navmesh obstacles at runtime
 - Using **NavMeshPlus** to create NavMeshSurface on 2D Sprites or TileMap

-# Install NavMeshComponents
+# Install NavMeshPlus and NavMeshComponents
 Navigation System is a part of Unity.AI module, and is extremely useful to perform pathfinding  in pre-determined (baked) maps automatically.
 To learn about this, **create a new 3D project** in Unity, and **import** the asset given in the course handout.
 This asset requires the `NavMeshComponents` package.
 Unity already has built-in Navigation System but this package has additional functionalities that will make your life way easier.

 Go to Window >> Package Manager as usual, and click *add package from git URL*:

 ![githubadd](https://www.dropbox.com/s/9fxkdkda52uhw4r/Screenshot%202021-06-22%20at%2021.24.13.png?raw=1)

-You can then paste the following URL: `https://github.com/Unity-Technologies/NavMeshComponents.git#package` When the import is done, there should be no more error messages in the Console.
+You can then paste the following URL for NavMeshComponents only: `https://github.com/Unity-Technologies/NavMeshComponents.git#package`
+When the import is done, there should be no more error messages in the Console.
 The manual for this package can be found [here](https://github.com/Unity-Technologies/NavMeshComponents/tree/package).

-Then install NavMeshPlus (for 2D NavMesYou can add the package from Github URL: ` https://github.com/h8man/NavMeshPlus.git#master`
+Or this Github URL for **both** NavMeshPlus (for 2D NavMesh to be used at the end of this tutorial) and NavMeshComponents: ` https://github.com/h8man/NavMeshPlus.git#master`

-> NavMeshPlus comes with NavMeshComponents, therefore to avoid **conflicts**, you may remove NavMeshComponents from the package registry.
+> NavMeshPlus comes with NavMeshComponents, and you may be faced with conflicts.
+To avoid **conflicts**, you may remove NavMeshComponents from the package registry.

 # Basics of Navigation System